shka/STRTprep/doc/result.md

 ### `out/web/regions_byGene.bed.gz`

 The bands in this track are 5'-UTR of protein coding genes, or the proximal (500 nt) upstream.
 Aligned reads within the bands were used for the `byGene` analysis.

+### `out/web/regions_byTFE.bed.gz`

+The bands in this track are putative first exon according to assembling of STRT reads.
+Thick position in each band represents most frequent site of 5'-end of STRT reads, which would be major transcription start site.
+Aligned reads within the bands were used for the `byTFE` analysis.

+### `out/web/*_transcripts.gff.gz`

+These tracks are the putative transcripts by assembling of STRT reads.